Plan the Perfect Day Trip from Bozeman to Yellowstone National Park

 Entering Through the West Entrance

-Those traveling to the west entrance will take U.S-191 S through Gallatin Canyon and past the ski-resort town of Big Sky, Montana.
+Those traveling to the west entrance will take US-191 S through Gallatin Canyon and past the ski resort town of Big Sky, Montana.
 You’ll be treated to a breathtaking drive that winds along the Gallatin River through steep canyon walls, opening into broad, lush mountain meadows.
-The drive covers 91 miles and takes an average of 1 hour, 40 minutes.
+The drive covers 97 miles and takes an average of 2 hours.
 Plan for a longer drive in winter months, as traffic can slow quite a bit in snowy conditions.
 In the summer, keep an eye on the river for whitewater rafting groups and fly anglers; this is a favorite recreation zone for locals and visitors alike.

 Entering Through the North Entrance